 It’s important to explain the usage of the fire extinguisher for seniors thoroughly.
-Make sure they can use it properly in case of emergency.
+Make sure they can use it properly in case of an emergency.

 Make sure seniors don’t wear loose clothing during cooking or any other activity that involves the use of open flame.
 Clothes, especially those made from synthetic and mixed fibers can catch fire easily.
 Seniors should always tie back long hair and jewelry while cooking for the same reason.
 Wearing flame retardant clothes can provide extra security.

-If clothes catch fire experts suggest applying the “stop, drop and roll” method: stop, drop to the floor as soon as you can while covering your face with your hands and roll back and forth to extinguish the fire.
+If clothes catch fire, experts suggest applying the “stop, drop and roll” method: stop, drop to the floor as soon as you can while covering your face with your hands and roll back and forth to extinguish the fire.
 The goal is to deprive the fire of oxygen.

-An effective method to avoid the majority of cooking associated fires is to never leave the kitchen until the stove is in use.
+An effective method to avoid the majority of cooking-associated fires is to never leave the kitchen until the stove is in use.

-Kitchen is a particularly dangerous place for seniors where most accidents happen.
+The kitchen is a particularly dangerous place for seniors where most accidents happen.
 To avoid those, we’ve collected the best cooking safety tips in this article and we’ve also created a comprehensive guide on kitchen safety for seniors.

 Seniors tend to forget phone numbers, especially when there’s a stressful emergency situation.
 Place the phone number of the local fire department (or 911) in a place where they can see it easily.
-It’s also a good idea to set up speed dial on seniors’ mobile and landline phone so they can call help by pressing a single button.
+It’s also a good idea to set up speed dial on seniors’ mobile and landline phones so they can call help by pressing a single button.
 This way some really valuable time can be earned in case of an emergency.